At A Glance

 Leveraging tech advancements

-Coaching supervision has become easier with technology.
+Coaching supervision has become more accessible with technology.
 Video conferencing and other online collaborative tools have made it easier for supervisors to work with coaches– individually or in groups.

-Although the term and concept itself are relatively unknown in the US and other countries, lately, due to tech advancements, coaching supervision has become accessible to coaches from across the globe.
+Although the term and concept itself are less popular in the US and other countries, lately, due to tech advancements, coaching supervision has become accessible to coaches from across the globe.

-AI and Metaverse are expected to make more welcoming changes to the coaching supervision space in the near future.
+AI and Metaverse are expected to cause more changes to the coaching supervision industry in the near future.

 Niche & culture-sensitive coaching supervision

 More niche and culture-specific coaching will also create demands for respective coaching supervision.
-It can be challenging for many coaches to relate to certain clients because of cultural differences or subconscious biases.
+It can be challenging for many coaches to relate to certain clients because of cultural differences or unconscious biases.

 Most coaches start with a desire to help people and make an impact.
 But they get stuck in an overwhelming “Am I doing it correct?” loop.